MidgardOS/midgardos.github.io/docs/MidgardOS/BasicSystem/RPCSvc-Proto.md

 ## Configuration

-To configure rpcsvc-proto for install into the build root, run the following command:
+To configure RPCSvc-Proto for install into the build root, run the following command:

 ```bash
 ./configure --prefix=/usr